 spot instance will be recycled immediately, instance id:i-bp1i9c3qiv1qs6nc****

-If a timestamp in the format
+If a UTC timestamp such as

 2015-01-05T18:02:00Z

-Linux instance
+Linux ECS instance

-# Obtain the access credentials of the metadata server for authentication
+# Obtain the access credentials of the metadata server for authentication.

 TOKEN=`curl -X PUT "http://100.100.100.200/latest/api/token" -H "X-aliyun-ecs-metadata-token-ttl-seconds:<Validity period of the metadata server access credentials>"`